rickkas7/particle-webhooks/README.md

 # Particle Webhooks Intermediate Tutorial

 Particle webhooks are a great way to integrate your Particle Photon or Electron with APIs for web services on the Internet.
-If you're new to webhooks, you should start at [the official Particle guide for webhooks] (https://docs.particle.io/guide/tools-and-features/webhooks/) before continuing on here.
+If you're new to webhooks, you should start at [the official Particle guide for webhooks](https://docs.particle.io/guide/tools-and-features/webhooks/) before continuing on here.

-Before we get too far, this tutorial assumes you're familar with [JSON files] (http://www.w3schools.com/json/).
+Before we get too far, this tutorial assumes you're familar with [JSON files](http://www.w3schools.com/json/).
 JSON is a text-based data exchange format for passing data between devices or to and from APIs.
 As a refresher, the link at the beginning of this paragraph may be helpful.

 **Updated March 3, 2017:** There is now information on using the body feature, which allows much more complicated Mustache variable declarations and JSON data structures.

 ## Using the Webhook Builder
-The basics of the webhook builder are described in the [documentation] (https://docs.particle.io/guide/tools-and-features/webhooks/) but I'll include a few handy tips here.
+The basics of the webhook builder are described in the [documentation](https://docs.particle.io/guide/tools-and-features/webhooks/) but I'll include a few handy tips here.

 I'll also include the mappings between the fields in the webhook builder and the Custom JSON file here, even though the Custom JSON option is the next section.
 If you're curious, you can jump ahead and come back.